-- The catheter is often in a vein in the neck or chest. - It may be used for a short time, like 1 to 2 months. - A catheter may be used: - If someone needs to start dialysis right away - When an internal access is not ready to use - For longer periods when there are no other options for long-term access
+- The catheter is often in a vein in the neck or chest. - It may be used for a short time, like 1-2 months. - A catheter may be used if someone needs to start dialysis right away. - Sometimes a catheter is used when an internal access is not ready to use. - It may be used for longer periods when there are no other options for long-term access.